WilliamOu/PointingDSP/README.md

         - Quick Outline
         - SteamVR Plugin

-    - After installing all assets, the project should safely compile out of safe mode.
-Restart the editor if not already prompted.
+    - After installing all assets, restart the editor.
+Ensure that the project does not enter safe mode so that the following steps may be performed.
-	- If any errors with dependencies are spotted, run Assets > Reimport All.

 2) Configure the above assets and other dependencies:
 	- Set XR to be initialized on startup via Edit > Project Settings > XR Plug-in Management > Initialize XR on Startup.
 Also ensure that "OpenVR Loader" and "OpenXR" are checkmarked.
 	- Initialize the SteamVR Input system via Window > SteamVR Input by clicking "Save and generate".

+If any errors with dependencies are spotted at this point, run Assets > Reimport All.

 # Attribution
 This project is licensed under the Apache License 2.0.